dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 that really *made* someone.
 Far too many people associate being different with weakness.
 They seek to identify what makes others different and they point it out.
 They question it.
 They criticize it.
-Sometimes they accept it, but usually people will try to use it in some way.
+Sometimes they accept it, and sometimes people will try to use it in some way.
 Often, instead of embracing our own unique quirks as strengths, we buy into all the criticism.